We absolutely can’t thank you enough.

 Speak to our delayed cancer diagnosis attorneys today at 866-512-7445, or contact us online.

 Initial consultations are free and without obligation.
+You are not required to know whether or not you have a delayed cancer diagnosis lawsuit, we are able to investigate and help you understand what may have happened.
 You don’t even have to know whether or not you have a delayed cancer diagnosis lawsuit.
-If you do, we handle cases on a contingency basis, meaning our attorneys only get paid if you win.
+If our results conclude that you do have a delayed cancer diagnosis lawsuit, we handle cases on a contingency basis, meaning our attorneys only get paid if you win.

 Patients and families who have received a late or incorrect cancer diagnosis may have many natural and pressing questions, including, “Does this happen to others?”

 Even though there is no consensus on the exact figure, studies and surveys indicate that this type of tragedy occurs often in New York State and throughout the country.